Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 Riding a motorcycle with a passenger

-The balance changes, adapt your riding
+The balance shifts — adapt your riding

 With someone behind you, the motorcycle behaves differently.